sheycarvalho/sheycarvalho/README.md

 ![ViewCount](https://views.whatilearened.today/views/github/sheycarvalho/views.svg)

 - 🔭 I live in Brazil.
-- 💜 In a love triangle with Figma and Typescript.
 - 🌱 I currently work on projects with HTML, CSS, Bootstrap, Javascript, React, Typescript and NodeJS.
 - 👯 Looking for projects that involve these technologies or frameworks.